 Blog

-Valentine’s Day and White Day are the days of lovers in Japan
+Valentine’s Day and White Day: lovers’ days in Japan

 Mistral Bonsai 02/02/2023

-Valentine’s Day and White Day are the days of lovers in Japan
+Valentine’s Day and White Day: lovers’ days in Japan

-There are two important days for couples in love in Japan.
-Although both dates have been adopted from the West, the Japanese have created their own unique traditions and meanings.
-Learn more about Valentine’s Day and White Day, the days of lovers in Japan.
+In Japan, there are two important dates for couples in love.
+Although both celebrations have been adopted from the West, the Japanese have created their own unique traditions and meanings around them.
+Learn more about Valentine’s Day and White Day, lovers’ days in Japan.

 Japanese women often give chocolate to men, be they their husbands, boyfriends, friends or co-workers.
-Two types of chocolate are given, the “giri-choco” that is given to friends and colleagues as a token of friendship and appreciation, and the “honmei-choco” that is given to the couple.
-In addition to chocolate, it is also customary for couples to go out for dinner or some other type of entertainment to celebrate their love on February 14.
-The shops and streets are dressed with special decorations for Valentine’s Day.
-It is a time when love cards and gifts are sent to loved ones.
+Two types of chocolate are given: the “giri-choco“, given to friends and colleagues as a token of friendship and appreciation, and the “honmei-choco“, that is given to the couple.
+In addition to chocolate, it is also customary for couples to go out for dinner or some other type of entertainment to celebrate their love.
+Shops and streets are dressed in special Valentine’s Day decorations.

 Share it!